 “Take multivitamins” – (2 / 15) X 100 = 13.33333%

 “Do yoga stretch” – (5 / 15) X 100 = 33.3333%

 “Run for as least 2 miles” – (8 / 15) X 100 = 53.3333%

 The sum of these results totals 100%.

-Lastly, notice that the “Take multivitamins” action is numerical with a total of 5.
-The score for this action is given proportional to the about completed.
+Lastly, notice that the “Take multivitamins” action is numerical with a target of 5.
+The score for this action is given proportional to the amount completed.
 So, if only 3 vitamins where taken the score for this action would be 8%:

 3 / 5 = 0.6 – 3 of the 5 pills were taken

 2 X 0.6 = 1.2 – The effort of 2 times the partial score